 Going back to the chicken, you'll want to drain off the brine and dry each piece really well with paper towels, or in my case, fancy (paper) napkins since I was out.

-Give the little chickens a nice bath in an egg tub, also known as 1 egg + 2 tbsp of water.
+Give the little chickens a nice bath in an egg tub, also known as 1 egg + 2 tablespoon of water.

 Pour your breading mixture into a zip lock bag and place a few pieces of chicken in there at a time to shake and cover with crumbs.